itzzhashtag/XKCD-Email-Subscription/README.md

-# ✅ Pull Request: XKCD Email Subscription System (Assignment Submission)
+# XKCD Email Subscription System (Assignment Submission)

 ## 📋 Overview
 This Pull Request completes the assignment for the **XKCD Email Subscription System** using **PHP**.